brendansparrow/nest-css/docs/glossary.md

 ### Design System

-A colection of shared design patterns and practices that allow a team to build high-quality, consistent interfaces.
+A collection of shared design patterns and practices that allow a team to build high-quality, consistent interfaces.

 ### Design Patterns